lynring24/lanyon/_posts/database/2017-03-17-introduction.md

 ---
 layout: post
-title: Introduction of Database
+title: Indrocution of Database
-categories: database
+categories: Database
 ---

 Data is a raw facts before processed as an information.
 Database is a collection of data and Database Management System is a software package which stores and manages the system. <br>
 <br>